Board of Directors

 Raymond Cortell: Outreach Committee

 Raymond is a graduate of NYU (BS, 1962).
-He and his wife Susan are full time Montauk residents who came to Montauk as a year-round weekenders in 1968 and settled full time in 1992.
+He and his wife Susan are full time Montauk residents who came to Montauk as a year-round weekender in 1968 and settled full time in 1992.
 In addition to being on the CCOM Board, Raymond also serves on the Boards of MBPOA (Montauk Beach Property Owners Association) and the Montauk CAC (Montauk Citizen’s Advisory Board).
 He was ARF’s (Animal Rescue Fund of the Hamptons) 3rd President.
-Raymond still works full time as President of his International Tour Company, RMC, and has just celebrated his 55th year in tourism.
+Raymond still works full time as President of his International Tour Company, RMC, and has just celebrated his 63rd year in tourism.
 Thanks to the internet, RMC has its headquarters in Montauk, with additional virtual offices in the USA and Canada.

 Heather D’Agostino: Outreach Committee